IanMercer/pi-sniffer/README.md

 * clone this repository
 * install dependencies:    `sudo apt-get install libglib2.0-dev`
-* edit your Mosquitto connection details into scan.c
+* edit your Mosquitto connection details into the last line of build.sh that launches the sniffer
 * build the code:   `sudo ./build/sh`
 * try the sniffer: ./scan <mqtt server ip> [<port>]
 * edit the .service file to point to the scan executable location: